openreferral/specification/docs/hsds/logical_model.md

 1. **organization** - that provide services;
 2. **service** - that have descriptions, classifications and other information to allow potential service users to identify those services that can meet their needs;
-3. **location** - where services are delivered - either physically, or virtually (over the phone or Internet);
+3. **location** - where services are delivered - either physically, or virtually (over the phone or internet);
-4. **service_at_location** - a link table used to record where particular services are available, and to over-ride any default service or location information, with information specific to the service at a specific location.
+4. **service_at_location** - a link table used to record where particular services are available, and to override any default service or location information, with information specific to the service at a specific location.

 Additional information about organizations, locations and services is held in separate tables and linked by a foreign key.
 Some tables only have a single foreign key for a single core table.
 Others can be linked to different core tables.

-The table below indicates the foreign keys that exist.
+The table below indicates the foreign keys that link each table with the core tables in HSDS.

 ```{eval-rst}